Is it legal to earn money online? This is the big question not many people ask themselves before they dive into digital marketing.

 Anyone, anywhere that has access to the internet and a computer can make money online.
 This by now is no secret.
 There are many different ways you can achieve this.

-It might be through blogging, selling your own product or service, or even becoming a social media influencer, etc. Depending on the field you choose to make your money online in, will depend on what is deemed freelance in your country.
+It might be through blogging, selling your own product or service, or even becoming a social media influencer, etc. Making money online will depend on what is deemed freelance in your country.

 It’s best not to use your knowledge of what a freelancer is to determine if your field falls under that.